gingerbeardman/marguerite/README.md

 # marguerite
-Files from wayback machine of http://www.marguerite.jp/Games/
+Files from wayback machine archive of http://www.marguerite.jp

-## getting it running
+## How to get Marguerite Hanafuda running

 1. Edit `/Games/Marguerite_Hanafuda/HTML5_Resouces/graphcLib.js`
    - Change the 2 references of `www.marguerite.jp` to your domain `localhost:8888`